-Recipes for sprouted angel food cakes aren’t easy to find.
+A recipe for sprouted angel food cake isn’t easy to find.
 But I created one that works well and tastes great!

 During the warmer months of the year, I always enjoy angel food cake topped with fresh fruit and homemade whipped cream.
+Especially during the strawberry season when the local berries are being harvested.
 So this year, when I got a craving I wasn’t quite sure what to do.
-Store bought angel food cakes are filled with ingredients that I just don’t want to eat.
-And there was no way that I was going to find a high quality, angel food cake that used sprouted flour.
+Store-bought angel food cakes are filled with ingredients that I just don’t want to eat.
+And there was no way that I was going to find a high-quality, angel food cake.

 So I decided to try my hand at making one.
 I went to look online to see if there was an existing recipe.
-But I was stunned when I couldn’t find a recipe for basic sprouted flour angel food cake!
+But I was stunned when I couldn’t find a recipe for a basic angel food cake using sprouted flour!